OumaimaBadi/leukemia-cnn-classification/README.md

 The repository is organized as follows:

-- `notebooks/`: Jupyter notebooks used for data exploration, model training, and evaluation.
+-  Jupyter notebook used for data exploration, model training, and evaluation.

-- `model/`: Saved model checkpoints and configuration files.

-- `results/`: Visualizations, performance metrics, and other project results.

 - `requirements.txt`: A list of Python packages required to run the code.